mayer79/flashlight/release/flashlight/cran-comments.md

 * This is a new release.

 * Following the kind hints of Martina Schmirl, comments in examples are removed alltogether as well as \dontrun{} commands.
+Furthermore, the description was modified in order to remove the quoted term "multiflashlight".